ibexa/documentation-user/docs/content_management/configure_ct_field_settings.md

 When you [modify a Content Type](create_edit_content_types.md) and add or modify Fields, you must configure different settings that control the way [[= product_name =]] treats the contents of each Field.
+Apart from general settings, certain Field Types, such as for example, [Page](#default-configuration-of-pages) and [Relation](#content-relation-settings) Field Types may have additional settings.

 You can only create or modify Content Types when your [user role](../permission_management/work_with_permissions.md) has the `ContentType/Create` or `ContentType/Update` permission.

 To modify Field settings, in the **Field definitions** section, expand the **Landing page** header.
 When done, click **Save** to apply changes to the Content Type.

 ## General settings